ztzeng/data-science-interview-questions-and-answers/README.md

 A decision tree is a structure that includes a root node, branches, and leaf nodes.
 Each internal node denotes a test on an attribute, each branch denotes the outcome of a test, and each leaf node holds a class label.
 The top_most node in the tree is the root node.

-### 1. Information Gain, we split on the feature that gives us the highest IG.
+### 1. Information Gain.

+we split on the feature that gives us the highest IG.

 IG is the difference in entropy, where **H(S) = -sum(P_c * log2(P_c))**  and P_c is the proportion of the # of elements in class C

 Steps:

-    1. compute the entropy for data-set
+    1.compute the entropy for data-set

     2.for every attribute/feature: